Whatapalaver/birdietest/README.md

 - Clone this project git clone https://github.com/Whatapalaver/birdietest
 - Change into the directory `cd birdietest`
 - The project is split into frontend and backend folders which are self contained so to quickly install all dependencies run `npm run install:all`
-- To run tests you need to cd into the relevant folder and run npm run test
+- To run tests you need to cd into the frontend folder and run `npm run test`
 - To start the local server cd into frontend and run `npm start`
 - You can also test the hosted app on [Heroku](https://birdie-tech-test.herokuapp.com/)